e-picas/bash-utils/man/MANPAGE.1.md

 :   Force some commands to not prompt confirmation.

 *-h*, *--help*
-:   See the help information about the script.
+:   See the help information about the script, a module or the library itself.

 *-q*, *--quiet*
 :   Decrease script's verbosity.